gitlabhq/gitlabhq/doc/user/permissions.md

 as well as by guest users that create a confidential issue.
 To learn more, read through the documentation on [permissions and access to confidential issues](project/issues/confidential_issues.md#permissions-and-access-to-confidential-issues).

+### Releases permissions

+[Project Releases](project/releases/index.md) can be read by all project members (Reporters, Developers, Maintainers, Owners) **except Guests**.
+Releases can be created, updated, or deleted via [Releases APIs](../api/releases/index.md) by project Developers, Maintainers, and Owners.

 ## Group members permissions

 NOTE: **Note:**